jpdieter/InventoryManager/README.md

    PGHOST= The host of your local PostgreSQL database (should be localhost).

    PGPORT= The PORT number of your local PostgreSQL database (usually should be 5432, depends on the installation).

+    Save the file.

 5. Start the server:

    ```bash
    nodemon index.js
    ```

-6. Navigate to the client directory.
+6. Open a new terminal and navigate to the client directory.

 7. Install client dependencies: